 The header is repeated at the top of every page of the document.

 The same header could be repeated on every page.
 This is known as a "simple" header.

 Microsoft Word lets you easily manage headers.

-Word lets you easily format headers the way you want it, for example, font size and type, underline (as in Figure 1)and so on.
+Microsoft Word lets you easily format headers the way you want it, for example, font size and type, underline (as in Figure 1) and so on.